-The idea for the band originated from the Canada Games band put together by Dick Dickens, among others, for the Canadian Olympic Games that took place in Kamloops in 1993.
+The idea for the band originated from the Canada Games band put together by Dick Dickens, among others, for the Canada Summer Games that took place in Kamloops in 1993.
 That band consisted of musicians from a variety of age groups and of all walks of life.
 Dick Dickens used that idea to base the Kamloops Community Concert Band on eight years later.

 The fall of 2001 meant the commencement of the the first rehearsals of the Kamloops Community Concert Band in the band room of the Kamloops Christian School at its old location on 8th Street.
 After a year there, the band moved for a few years to Plura Hills United Church on Pacific Way, before finally moving its rehearsals to its present location in the South Kamloops High School band room.

 Our present conductor Cliff Noakes joined Dickens in conducting the band from its early years.
 Although other local band teachers and musicians have helped conduct the band over the years, Dick Dickens and Cliff Noakes were the main force behind this band since the beginning; the joy and excitement of watching community members playing music kept them coming back each year!